Blendify/blender-manual/blender_docs/manual/movie_clip/tracking/clip/header.rst

    projected back to the movie clip and displayed as a small point.
 The color of the point depends on the distance between the projected coordinate and the original coordinate: if they are close enough, the point is green, otherwise it will be red.
 This helps to find tracks which were not solved nicely and need to be tweaked.
-Draw Thin
+Display Thin
    The way in which markers are displayed compact (black outline and yellow foreground color) makes tracks visible on all kind of footage (both dark and light).
-   But sometimes it can be annoying and this option will make the marker display more compactly -- the outline is replaced by dashed black lines drawn on top of the foreground, so that marker areas are only 1px thick.
+   But sometimes it can be annoying and this option will make the marker display more compactly -- the outline is replaced by dashed black lines rendered on top of the foreground, so that marker areas are only 1px thick.